MURobotics/GZROS-Software-Tutorials/README.md

 #### Step 5: Open the terminal of the Simulation Client
 For our new Web Desktop, we should be able to select the bottom-left icon, and find the terminal option.
 Open this up and type `gzclient --verbose`.
 Given enough time, we should be able to see our simulation open.

+### Part 4 (Optional): Install Atom Text Editor
+This [link](https://atom.io/) will bring you to the webside of the free text editor we recommend, any text editor should work, but we recommend one that allows you to see the entire project directory.

 ## Bonus Method (best performance, but requires native installation of Ubuntu 18.04 or dual boot): Adding Required Packages for native implementations